Meet Our Staff

 Jason joined the University of Montana in August 2015 and will be working primarily on SGI related projects.
 Jason completed his Master’s at the University of Montana where he studied sage-grouse at the northeastern edge of their range in Valley County, Montana and Grasslands National Park, Saskatchewan.
 He received a PhD from Colorado State University, where he developed spatial planning tools for golden eagles with an eye towards future wind energy development.
 Jason will be providing the science-based tools fundamental to SGI’s mission, while measuring the biological outcomes of collaborative work on the ground.
 His work focuses on learning about the role that mesic resources play in wildlife populations across the West.
 Photo by John Carlson.

-Brianna Randall, SGI Communications Specialist in partnership with Pheasants Forever, Missoula, MT
+Greg M. Peters, Working Lands for Wildlife Communications Coordinator in partnership with Pheasants Forever, Missoula, MT

-Brianna helps to coordinate communications and outreach for SGI.
-She works closely with the SGI team on writing and producing a range of resources designed to further the important, collaborative work centered around sage grouse.
-Brianna holds a B.A. in Biology from the University of San Diego and an M.S. in Environmental Writing from the University of Montana.
-Read more about her freelance writing and conservation work at www.briannarandall.com.
+Greg helps to coordinate communications and outreach for SGI and LPCI.
+He works closely with the SGI team on writing and producing a range of resources designed to further the important, collaborative work centered around sage grouse.
+Greg holds a B.A. in English from Washington University and an M.S. in Environmental Writing from the University of Montana.
+Read more about his freelance writing and conservation work at www.gregmpeters.com.

 SGI State Leads for NRCS